ryanott01/DevMountain-Capstone-final/README.md

 ## How to create users

-1. Run your URI
+1. Run URI
-2. In terminal, type
+2. In terminal:

 ```
 Python3 -i model.py